Do history students benefit when assessment methods are clearer and feedback is faster?

-Yes: when the method is unambiguous, calibrated and timely, students report better experiences and stronger outcomes.
-National Student Survey (NSS) open‑text on assessment methods totals 11,318 comments with 66.2% Negative (index −18.8), signalling sector-level friction.
-For the sector’s standard subject grouping in history, overall mood trends more positive at 51.9% Positive, yet opaque expectations persist, especially around marking criteria at −46.8.
+assessment methodshistoryAssessment is where second‑year history modules often win or lose student trust.
+When methods are unambiguous, calibrated, and timely, students report better experiences and stronger outcomes.
+National Student Survey (NSS) open‑text (using the NSS open-text analysis methodology) on assessment methods totals 11,318 comments, with 66.2% Negative (index −18.8), signalling sector-level friction.
+In the sector’s standard subject grouping for history, overall mood is more positive (51.9% Positive), yet opaque expectations persist, especially around marking criteria (index −46.8).
 These insights shape the improvements recommended here for second‑year history modules.

-Assessment in second‑year history programmes presents particular challenges.
-Tasks must help students build complex source analysis and argument while remaining transparent, equitable and inclusive for diverse cohorts.
-Teams therefore analyse how methods are designed and communicated, and how quickly feedback supports progression.
+Second‑year history assessment presents particular challenges.
+Tasks must build complex source analysis and argument while remaining transparent, equitable, and inclusive for diverse cohorts.
+Teams therefore review how methods are designed and communicated, and whether feedback arrives quickly enough to support progression.

 Critical text analysis and scrutiny of historical documents require nuanced contextual understanding.
-Given the range of sources and perspectives, assessments should balance rigour with parity, reflect diverse viewpoints and reduce unnecessary friction.
-Programme teams use student surveys and class-based feedback to test where criteria or instructions need to be clarified and where support should be introduced.
+Given the range of sources and perspectives, assessments should balance rigour with parity, reflect diverse viewpoints, and reduce unnecessary friction.
+Programme teams can use student surveys and class-based feedback to identify where criteria or instructions need clarifying, and where additional support should be introduced.

 A central issue is how tasks reward critical engagement as well as knowledge.
 Aligning assessment with learning outcomes, and assessing analysis and interpretation rather than recall alone, sustains a richer learning experience that centres student voice.